kieranpotts/cheats/src/git.md

 You may need to resolve conflicts if you've modified things that were changed since the commit you reset to.

 Resetting changes history.
 To push the new history to a remote repository, use the `--force` flag.
+(It still may not be possible to push the changes into the upstream repository if your Git hosting services adds an authentication layer to protect certain branches from mutations.)

 You can also reset your local branch to match what's on a remote server, in this case the "origin" server: